maurozurlo/manhunt-modding/Readme.md

 >- levelSetup.ini
 >- spl/splines.ini

-- 📦 Can be packed/unpacked in json format with [MHT](https://github.com/Sor3nt/manhunt-toolkit/releases)
+- 📦 Can be packed/unpacked with [MHT](https://github.com/Sor3nt/manhunt-toolkit/releases)
+- 📦 Can be extracted with [PakExtract](https://github.com/ermaccer/pakextract/releases)
-- ✅ Can be patched (along other issues) with [MH Fixer](https://github.com/ermaccer/Manhunt.Fixer/releases)
+- ✅ Can be patched (along other issues) with [pluginMH](https://github.com/ermaccer/Manhunt.PluginMH/releases)
-- ✅ Can be patched with [Manhunt PAKPatch](https://github.com/ermaccer/Manhunt.PAKPatch/releases)
+- ✅ Can be patched to load raw files first with [Manhunt PAKPatch](https://github.com/ermaccer/Manhunt.PAKPatch/releases)

 ##  All Level Files